MansuriTamim/MyPortfolio/README.md

-his is a personal portfolio website designed to showcase skills,about me.
+This is a personal portfolio website designed to showcase skills,about me And other Sections.